 Some of the signs of a successful morning routine may be a nutritious and appetizing breakfast, a strong cup of coffee, perhaps your favorite podcast and a trip to the bathroom.

 We all have our own personal bathroom rituals, but for each and every person, consistency is the sign of a healthy gut.
 And while deviations from the norm may happen occasionally, abrupt changes from your usual frequency may indicate some issues with your gut health.

 What's a Normal Bowel Movement?

 While there's no one-size-fits-all where the bathroom is concerned, there are a few general rules of thumb that may indicate whether your bowel movement is healthy or not.
-Changes in your usual routine are bound to happen every now and again but shifts in your usual bowel movement should last up to a week (and not longer), according to Niket Sonpal, MD, internist and gastroenterologist.
+Changes in your usual routine are bound to happen every now and again, but shifts in your usual bowel movement should last up to a week (and not longer), says Niket Sonpal, MD, internist and gastroenterologist.

 "Most people have regular bowel patterns and can expect to poop about the same number of times a day and around a similar time," he says.
 "It's also normal to experience temporary changes in bowel habits every once in a while."

-Frequency will vary from person to person but someone can expect to go anywhere between three times a day to three times a week, Dr. Sonpal says.
+Frequency will vary from person to person, but it's "normal" to go anywhere between three times a day to three times a week, Dr. Sonpal says.
 Again, it's the consistency that matters.
 If you're using the bathroom the same amount of times week after week, then that's what's healthy for you.

 Speaking of consistency, the consistency of your stool also plays a role in your overall health.